 The negative consequences of unwed marriages go beyond social stigma.
 Legal and financial complications can arise, particularly when children are involved.
 Without a legally recognized marriage, individuals may face challenges in asserting their rights or securing custody of their children.

 It is important for individuals considering unwed marriages to carefully weigh the potential negative consequences and societal attitudes before making a decision.
 Open and honest communication, a thorough understanding of legal implications, and personal reflection are essential in navigating the complexities of relationships outside the realm of traditional marriage.
+Additionally, many individuals turn to supplications for a suitable spouse to seek guidance and support in their journey towards finding a partner.

 The Social Stigma of Unwed Marriages in Saudi Arabia